 In the Flemish and the Brussels Capital Region, the part of the family dwelling that is inherited by the partner is exempt from inheritance tax.
 The ‘partner’ is defined as (i) the deceased’s spouse, (ii) his legal cohabitant or – but only in the Flemish Region – (iii) the person with whom he has cohabited de facto for at least three years and with whom he has had a common household.

 In the Walloon Region, subject to conditions the first part up to EUR 160.000 in the family dwelling that is inherited by the partner or in direct line is exempted from inheritance tax.
 The part exceeding EUR 160.000 is taxed at progressive rates that go from 5% to 30% (30% as from EUR 500.000).
 ‘Partner’ is defined as (i) the deceased’s spouse or (ii) his legal cohabitant.
+However, as from 1 January 2018, a full inheritance tax exemption will apply to the part in the family dwelling that is inherited by the partner, regardless the value of that part.

 Only the Walloon Region provides for a specific regime for the donation of the family dwelling.
 Subject to conditions, a reduced progressive gift tax rate of 1% to 30% applies (30% as from EUR 500.000) to the donation to the spouse or the legal cohabitant.